 Study abroad options include one semester or a full academic year.
-Only matriculated students at the Bay Path College are eligible to participate in Bay Path study abroad programs.
-Typically, students study abroad during their junior year and must be in good academic standing with 3.0 or better grade point average and be in good standing with the College.
+Only matriculated students at the Bay Path University are eligible to participate in Bay Path study abroad programs.
+Typically, students study abroad during their junior year and must be in good academic standing with 3.0 or better grade point average and be in good standing with the University.

 Students who expect to receive credit for their academic work must obtain advanced approval of a plan of study from the academic advisor and the chair of the department under which the degree is granted.